arvvoid/plugin.video.hbogoeu/README.md

 # HBO GO Europe for Kodi 18 (plugin.video.hbogoeu)

-Simple, great Kodi add-on to access HBO® Go Europe content from Kodi Media Center.
+Simple, great Kodi add-on to access HBO® Go Europe content (http://hbogo.eu) from Kodi Media Center (http://kodi.tv).

 Important, HBO® Go must be paid for!!!
 You need a valid HBO® Go account for the add-on to work!
 Register on the official HBO® Go website http://hbogo.eu